zartyblartfast/custom_paint_diagram_layer/docs/Flutter_Diagram_Dev_Roadmap.md

 **Goal:** Build and validate foundational classes for coordinate transformations and drawable elements.

 ### 1. CoordinateSystem
-**Purpose:** Handles all coordinate transformations, scaling, and origin placement.
+**Purpose:** Handles coordinate transformations with proper centering and scaling.

 **Steps:**
 1. Define properties: